Eight free apps to get you through the 9 to 5

 The best part?
 Notifications will only appear for the specifics you are following so no more constantly beeping phones when something inevitably goes wrong.

-Sunrise (Android, iOS)
+Guidebook (Android, iOS)

 Zomato (Android, iOS)